-Lecturer to briefly tell them about the guidelines of ideating identified (as continuation of immersion activity) applying ideation methods discussed in the previous session.
+Activity: Participants will work in their assigned groups to ideate solutions for the problem statements they identified (as continuation of immersion activity) applying ideation methods discussed in the previous session.
 They will get scores based on how well they can apply the ideation methods.

 Lecturers will observe the groups separately and assign them scores based on specific rubric (provided by the TCS DT Team).